It takes a long time to make old friends, and for some of us, it can be really hard to make new ones, especially as we get older.

 I acquired a group of friends in early childhood—some of us have been friends since Kindergarten/Elementary School!

 There were six of us friends who started going on occasional girls’ trips together.
-While having fun together by the pool on one of our trips, the bartender took notice and asked about our story.
-By day’s end, he gave us the nickname: “The Girly Girls,” and it stuck for years to come.
+While having fun by the pool on one of our first trips, the bartender took notice and asked about our story.
+By day’s end, he gave us the nickname: “The Girly Girls,” and it stuck.

 Sadly, we’ve lost two of our friends to cancer, way too soon!
 Take heed—it’s time to reconnect with your old friends and cherish your time with them—don’t wait!